Uber Employees Are Circulating A Petition To Reinstate Travis Kalanick

 "As you'd expect, the emotions around Travis’ decision are intense.
 We understand that, and we want all of you to know that he did not make this decision lightly," the statement reads.
 "Stepping back now was his way of putting Uber first, as he always has.
 Travis gave more to this company than anyone.
 He had a deep and meaningful impact on countless numbers of people at Uber and around the world, and for that, we will forever be grateful."

+My ask is simple: one click (and an optional note) to express your support for Travis’ return.
+The form is totally anonymous.
+I will deliver the results to the Board.Please feel free to forward this note – every click counts.

-With lots of love,-Michael"
+With lots of love,

 Priya Anand is a tech and transportation reporter for BuzzFeed News and is based in San Francisco.